jbmilgrom/blogg/src/post/fp-as-a-scientific-revolution.md

 layout: layouts/post.liquid
 ---

-____
-Excerpted from [Functional Programming and the Semantics of Change, State & Time](/post/functional-programming-and-identity-state-and-time/) because sometimes you need to see the waterfall to want to take the hike.
+Excerpted from [Functional Programming and the Semantics of Change, State & Time](/post/functional-programming-and-identity-state-and-time/) because sometimes you need to see the waterfall to want to take the hike. {.introductory-caveat}

-____

 > We were all object-oriented programmers at one point in time — Rich Hickey, [The Value of Values](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ValueOfValuesLong.md)